IvTrendafilov/Old-Game-Console-Raspberry-Pi/docs/Sprint Retrospective Report 2.md

 ## *Q3:* What did you learn during the last sprint on a….

 ### *a)* Domain specific level?
-We were able to understand and make our touch sensors work without problems.
-We were able to connect them to raspberry pi, after which we were able to write code which would receive the input from them.
-We were also able to write one of the games in pygames and the interface for the games.
+We were able to understand and make our touch sensors work without problems and receive input from them.
+We were also able to write one of the games with the pygame library.
+We also created the user interface of our console with the pygame, though it was a bit tricky.
+We learned that integrating the sensors with is not so easy so we first created a game that uses a keyboard.
+Finally we learned that running pygame on the terminal was not possible and decided to download the VNC viewer to look at the Pi's desktop.

 ### *b)* intra-personal level?